 Non-Intended Receiver behavior

 The DPP SS shall determine that it is a non-intended receiver if it does not identify its MAC address or Name in the incoming message.
 The DPP SS shall discard a message for which it is a non-intended receiver.
+The non-intended receiver shall perform ack deferral. <add reference>

 CSMA/CA with RTS, CTS